-Smart businesses will recognize that it’s difficult to go it alone and will form collaborative relationships with others in their niche.
+Smart business owners and bloggers will recognize that it’s difficult to go it alone and will form collaborative relationships with others in their niche.

-Each member of the alliance will then make it a regular practice to share each of the other members’ posts, recommend pages to new followers, post comments and otherwise engage to add value.
-The cycle will continue each week, which will effectively increase the reach of each member’s posts, recruit new followers and engage new audiences.
+Each member of the alliance should agree to make it a regular practice to share each of the other members’ posts, recommend pages to new followers, post comments on other members’ blogs and otherwise engage to add value.
+The cycle will continue each week, which will effectively increase the reach of each member’s posts, help recruit new followers and engage new audiences.

 Here are a few steps you can take to create a social media sharing alliance to hold and eventually gain ground against the competition.

 First, you’ll need to do some vetting.
-An alliance is most effective when the companies involved offer products or services that complement one another.
+An alliance is most effective when the other members involved work within similar niche areas of expertise that complement one another.

 For example, if you sell athletic footwear, perhaps you could connect with other marketing professionals who work for companies that sell sporting goods, or maybe even healthcare practitioners who work in sports medicine.
-The connection will help you reach different audiences, but the members of those audiences will likely have some level of interest in each of the businesses involved in the alliance.

 Once you’ve uncovered a few potential allies, you’ll need to craft a compelling message that covers the following items: